What registered intermediaries do

 The registered intermediary will speak to you and assess your communication abilities.

-The assessment will be used by the police to assist them when they interview you.
-The registered intermediary will be present at the interview to advise and assist with communication.
+The assessment will be used by the police to help them when they interview you.
+The registered intermediary will be present at the interview to advise and help with communication.

 The registered intermediary’s assessment is given to the police and it may include recommendations on: